Dog sledding: Hard, dangerous, and more poo breaks than you’d expect.

 So when my friend Jess and I arrived at the base of Le Tour for our 15 minute dog sledding lesson and subsequent 45 minute sledding adventure, I didn’t think much could go wrong.

 Then the guide came over to give us le briefing.
-It started out ok: Here’s the break, here’s where you stand, etc. But quickly devolved into tips such as “Don’t EVER let your dogs pass another sled, they’ll fight and start biting each other” and “Don’t let go of your sled when you fall, just hang on and try to pull yourself up and run beside it for a while.”
+It started out ok: Here’s the brake, here’s where you stand, etc. But quickly devolved into tips such as “Don’t EVER let your dogs pass another sled, they’ll fight and start biting each other” and “Don’t let go of your sled when you fall, just hang on and try to pull yourself up and run beside it for a while.”

 I paused for a moment, wondering at the guide’s choice of English there.
 “When” you fall?
 What about “if” you fall?
 Was a face plow in the snow really as inevitable as he was making it sound?